aaronnorrish/dots_game/README.md

 # dots_game

-A simple java game to practise my skills in java.
+A simple game to practise my java skills.